ThorEnergyLab/PV_AI_Forecast/README.md

 - ✅ Aggregating results to 15-minute intervals and daily totals.
 - ✅ Visualization of predictions and historical data.

+> ⚠️ Note:
+> Some scripts (e.g., `mqtt_data_collector.py`, `solcast_history_downloader.py`) require technical configuration and adaptation to your hardware and API.

+---

+## Operation Modes

+- **Full Pipeline (Demo Mode)**
+  Run the complete process — data cleaning, model training, and prediction — using static demo data from a sample inverter dataset.
+  Controlled by setting `DEMO=1` in the `.env` file.

+- **Online Prediction Mode**
+  Perform predictions using live weather data fetched from Solcast API and the pre-trained model (trained on the sample inverter data).
+  Controlled by setting `DEMO=0` in the `.env` file.

 ---

 ## 🔧 Requirements